History of Dance: Origins, Timeline, Cultural Traditions, and Modern Evolution

 - The Origin of Dance: When and Where Did Dancing Begin?

-- How Was Dance Used in Primitive Cultures?
+- How Was Dance Used in Prehistoric and Early Societies?

 - History of Dance Timeline